bavornkiet/A2C-DQN-DoodleJump/README.md

 # Doodle Jump Reinforcement Learning Agents
+## Disclaimer

+This project utilizes the **Doodle Jump** environment developed by Katti et al. (2021) with modifications to the platform generation mechanism to enhance platform spawning.
+Additionally, a `getFeature` function was implemented to enable feature-based models to extract the state from the environment.
+For the DQN pixel-based agent, we drew inspiration from their image preprocessing techniques and algorithms.
+The scripts `a2cFeature.py`, `a2cPixel.py`, and `dqnFeature.py` were fully developed by our team from scratch, with no code borrowed from external sources.

+**Citation:**

+Katti, A. R., Sarkar, A., Swamy, P. M., Kothari, R., & Gurudatt, S. P. (2021). *Reinforcement Learning and Adversarial Attacks on Player Model with Doodle Jump*.
+Retrieved from [https://pranavmswamy.github.io/doodle-jump-website/assets/CSCI527_Technical_Paper.pdf](https://pranavmswamy.github.io/doodle-jump-website/assets/CSCI527_Technical_Paper.pdf)

+## Overview
 ## Overview

 This project implements and compares various reinforcement learning (RL) agents to play the classic **Doodle Jump** game.
 Leveraging both pixel-based and feature-based approaches, the project utilizes the following algorithms: